A Valediction: Of Weeping Analysis by John Donne | Stanza by Stanza

-Another conceit, which the Donne has used, is of “globe”.
+Another conceit, which Donne has used, is of “globe”.
 We, in the analysis of the first stanza of “A Valediction: Of Weeping” have understood that tears are useless.
 In order to clear this uselessness, John Donne has used this specific conceit in the second stanza of the poem.
 A globe, for instance, is useless until a painter paints it.
 It is the case with Donne’s tears; they have no value until they comprise the image of his beloved.
 His tears are the world of both lovers.

 Donne may have talked about the unfaithful nature of women but in this poem, his mood is different.
 He talks just about their loyalty.
 When a woman loves a man, his life becomes joyful.
 This joy limits his world and he finds peace only in that world.
-John Donne is away from his beloved but he knows that his memories are with him; therefore, weeping is not the solution.
+John Donne is away from his beloved but he knows that her memories are with him; therefore, weeping is not the solution.
 When tears are shed, peace of mind is destroyed.